city

 If you file a declaration, whether mandatory or voluntary, be aware that every sentence of such a declaration has consequences.
 We can help you prepare a declaration in a manner that will reduce your legal risks and provide maximum protection of your interests.

-Our Legal Counsel Covers All Phases
+Our Legal Counsel Covers All Your Foreign Investments Phases

 Our CFIUS attorneys can help you with the following matters, among others: